This page explains why some J-1 visa students are in the category of non-degree-seeking.

 Many J-1 students are enrolled at UMass Dartmouth for a formally-approved program of study but will not receive a degree and diploma from UMass Dartmouth.

 Admission to the University for non-degree J-1 international students in formal exchange programs is processed through the International Programs Office (IPO)

-- After arrival at the University, the IPO will help with
+- After arrival at the University, the International Programs Office (IPO) will help with:

 The ISSC invites J-1 non-degree students to use us as an on-campus resource in addition to your IIE or LASPAU agency.

 - Non-degree students receive academic advising from a faculty member